ClientDNS/PoloCloud/README.md

 # Disclaimer

-:warning: Plase note that this is the first Relase of the V2.
+:warning: Please note that this is the first release of the V2.
 Errors could occur, please report them to our Discord.
 <br>
 <br>
 :triangular_flag_on_post: The [**DSGVO**](https://dsgvo-gesetz.de) is currently not compliant